ENDRA Life Sciences Inc. (NDRA) return on Assets touches -184.82: These Shares are Poised for Major Movement

 Technical Analysis of ENDRA Life Sciences Inc. (NDRA)

-Going through the that latest performance of [ENDRA Life Sciences Inc., NDRA].
-Its last 5-days volume of 3.2 million was inferior to the volume of 3.93 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 36.21% While, its Average True Range was 0.35.
+If we take a close look at the recent performances of ENDRA Life Sciences Inc. (NASDAQ: NDRA), its last 5-days Average volume was 2.05 million that shows plunge from its year to date volume of 3.74 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 70.96% While, its Average True Range was 0.32.

 A Backdoor Way To Profit From Today’s Crypto Bull Market